 Additional interfaces from different subnets can also be allocated.
 These secondary interfaces will not be registered in DNS, though all firewall rules targeting them will be applied.

-See additional discussion on the design of [design-nics] and future direction on [future-ips].
+See additional discussion on the design of Hot-plug of Interfaces and IPs and future direction on Multiple IPs per Interface.

 API